rchain/architecture-docs/contracts/namespaces.rst

     Figure - Namespaces as Isolated Transactional Environments

-Of course, one issue with this approach is that resources are (possibly) available to processes/contracts which:

-  i. know the name of the channel; and ii. satisfy a pattern match.

-If the address space has been partitioned into many isolated transactional environments, how can each of those environments further refine the type of contracts that interface with it?
-For that, we turn to definitions.
+Still, in this representation, the fact remains that resources are visible to processes/contracts which know the name of a channel and satisfy a pattern match.
+After partitioning the address space into a multiplex of isolated transactional environments, how do we further refine the type of process/contract that can interact with a resource in a similar environment? -- under what conditions, and to what extent, may it do so?
+For that we turn to definitions.

 Namespace Definitions
 ============================================================